-We lease our executive offices and manufacturing facilities in Fort Collins, Colorado from Prospect Park East Partnership and from Sharp Point Properties.
+We lease our executive offices and manufacturing facilities in Fort Collins, Colorado from Prospect Park East Partnership and from Sharp Point Properties,

 LLC.
 Douglas S. Schatz, our Chairman and Chief Executive Officer, holds a 26.7% interest in each of the leasing entities.
 G. Brent Backman, a member of our board of directors, holds a 6.6% interest in each of the leasing entities.
 Aggregate rental payments under such leases for 1998 totaled approximately \$1.4 million.
 We also lease a condominium in Breckenridge, Colorado to provide rewards and incentives to our customers, suppliers and employees.
 We lease the condominium from AEI Properties, a partnership in which Mr. Schatz holds a 60% interest and Mr. Backman holds a 40% interest.
 Aggregate rental payments under the condominium lease for 1998 totaled approximately \$36,000.
-Mr. Schatz owns approximately 44.07% of our common stock, and Mr. Backman owns approximately 7.81% of our common stock.
+As of November 1, 1999 Mr. Schatz owned approximately 44.00% of our common stock, and Mr. Backman owned approximately 7.80% of our common stock.
 Each of Messrs.
-Schatz and Backman is offering to sell 875,000 shares in the concurrent common stock offering and has granted the underwriters of that offering an over-allotment option to purchase an additional 131,250 shares.
+Schatz and Backman is offering to sell 875,000 shares in the concurrent common stock offering and has granted the underwriters of that offering an over-allotment option to purchase an additional 196,875 shares.